moore3930/BeyondSharedVocabulary/README.md

 1) For the experiments on the IWSLT-14 dataset: We provide the script in [iwslt14-30k-graphmerge-hop1.sh](https://github.com/research-anonymous/beyond_shared_vocabulary/blob/main/iwslt14-30k-graphmerge-hop1.sh).

-2) For the experiments on the WMT30 dataset: We provide the script in [EC30_128K_graphmerge.sh](https://github.com/research-anonymous/beyond_shared_vocabulary/blob/main/EC30_128K_graphmerge.sh).
-Due to the big scale, we will put the original data and the corresponding data_bin in another place and it will be released soon.
+2) For the experiments on the WMT30 dataset: We provide the script in [EC30_graphmerge.sh](https://github.com/moore3930/BeyondSharedVocabulary/blob/main/train_scripts/EC30/EC30_graphmerge_1hop.sh).

-3) We will also provide the graph-building script to the community for better practice.
-Now, we provide the pre-built graph in [data_bin](https://github.com/research-anonymous/beyond_shared_vocabulary/tree/main/iwslt14-30k/alignment_matrix.npz)

 <span id="data_model"></span>
 ### Data